dlemire60/openc2-ap-pf/oc2pf.md

 #### Editors:
 Alex Everett (alex.everett@unc.edu), [University of North Carolina, Chapel Hill](https://www.unc.edu/) \
 Vasileios Mavroeidis (vasileim@ifi.uio.no), [University of Oslo](https://www.uio.no/english/)

+#### Additional artifacts:
+This prose specification is one component of a Work Product that also includes:
+* JADN schema: schemas/pf-ap.jadn

 #### Abstract: